AMENDED AND RESTATED BYLAWS OF

 Section 1: Board of Directors

-Subject to the provisions of the laws of this state and any limitations in the articles of incorporation and these bylaws relating to action required or permitted to be taken or approved by the members, if any, of this organization, the activities and affairs of this organization shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.
+Subject to the provisions of the laws of the state of Georgia and any limitations in the articles of incorporation and these bylaws relating to action required or permitted to be taken or approved by the members of this organization, if any, the activities and affairs of this organization shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.

-The Board shall have up to seven but not fewer than five members to be decided by the regular members at the annual meeting, provided the Board consists of an odd number of positions.
+The Board shall have up to seven but not fewer than three members to be decided by the board directors at the annual meeting.
+The board must not have a majority of unrelated members.
 Board members shall have their status confirmed each year at the annual meeting.

 The Board shall conduct meetings no less than four times per calendar year at an agreed upon time and place.